Court’s permission is required prior to issue of warrant for (alleged) breach of suspended possession order

 Details

+With her approachable and personable manner, Livia continues to build an expanding family law practice since she joined Chambers in 2019.
 Prior to joining the Bar, Livia worked at a Legal Aid criminal defence firm in Bristol, where she qualified as a Police Station Representative in 2013.
+She also worked as a Paralegal at a large multi-national law firm, dealing with criminal regulatory work in health and safety, healthcare and inquest matters for insurer clients.